 Nuclear Receptors: A Family Profile

 One pathway used by multicellular organisms to process extracellular signals into a transcriptional response within a target cell is via a nuclear receptor.
 These receptors comprise a superfamily of transcription factors that become active upon binding to steroid hormones, vitamins A and D, and other bioactive lipids (e.g., oxysterols, fatty acids, bile acids).
 Nuclear receptors are also among the most successful targets for therapeutic drugs.

 Of Worms and Men

-In addition to their prominent role in vertebrates, orphan nuclear receptors are also found in invertebrate animals.
-The ligands for these receptors and their biological roles have, however, remained a mystery.
-Recently, we have discovered the hormonal ligands for the orphan receptor DAF-12, which exists in the free-living nematode,Caenorhabditis elegans.
-Like other nematode worms, C. elegans go through a number of larval stages before they reach reproductive maturity.
+In addition to their prominent role in vertebrates, nuclear receptors are also found in invertebrate animals.
+However, the ligands for many of these receptors and their biological roles have, thus far, remained a mystery.
+We discovered the hormonal ligands for DAF-12, a nuclear receptor that exists in the free-living nematode Caenorhabditis elegans.
+Like all nematode worms, C. elegans go through several larval stages before they reach reproductive maturity.
 In unfavorable conditions, such as overcrowding, low food supply, or changes in temperature, the C. elegans worm stops its normal larval development and goes into a long-lived period of dormancy, called "dauer."
-When conditions are favorable again, a signaling cascade in the worm causes it to exit dauer and reinitiate normal development into a reproductive adult.
-This entire process is regulated by the production of the newly discovered hormones, called dafachronic acids, that bind and activate the DAF-12 nuclear receptor.
-Remarkably, many of the components of this endocrine pathway, including the hormones, the enzyme that makes them, and their receptor are conserved from worms to humans.
+When conditions are favorable, a signaling cascade in the worm causes it to exit dauer and reinitiate normal development into a reproductive adult.
+This entire process is regulated by the production of the newly discovered hormones, called dafachronic acids, which bind and activate the DAF-12 nuclear receptor.
+Remarkably, the components of this endocrine pathway, including the hormones, the enzyme that makes them, and their receptor are conserved from worms to humans.

-As of April 14, 2010
+As of April 8, 2016